 It is our goal at the Law Offices of Johnson & Pekny, LLC to ensure that we answer all of your legal questions to your satisfaction, and assist you in finding solutions that not only protect your rights, but also the rights of your children.
 We are experienced in tailoring solutions to our clients’ needs and desires and we will work aggressively to protect your best interests.

 One of the biggest concerns in military divorces is the child custody and visitation schedule.
 If both parents can agree on a mutually beneficial child custody and visitation schedule, that works out nicely.
 However, this is not always the situation, and when deployment and out-of-state moves are part of the picture, the situation can become complicated and confusing.
 The Law Offices of Johnson & Pekny, LLC will work to negotiate a child custody and visitation schedule that is in the best interest of your children.

 Another topic that can get complicated during a military divorce is property and asset division.
 While some couples can work out fair division of the property and assets that were accumulated during the divorce, many couples need help determining the best and fairest way to divide property and assets.
 Our Omaha, Plattsmouth and Blair attorneys are skilled in evaluating property and assets and determining a fair division of property, and will fight to ensure you get your fair share.

 Contact Us For Help With Your Divorce

-To schedule a free consultation with an Omaha military divorce lawyer who will have your best interests in mind, call our offices (402) 298-8288 for our help in eastern Nebraska including the areas of Papillion, Bellevue, and Plattsmouth.
+To schedule a free consultation with an Omaha military divorce lawyer who will have your best interests in mind, call our offices (402) 298-8288 for our help in eastern Nebraska including the areas of Papillion, Bellevue, Plattsmouth and Blair.
 Our goal is to ensure that your military divorce causes you as little stress as possible and is finalized as quickly as possible so that you can get back to living your life, move on, and spend time with your children.
 Contact us today to find out how we can help you.